rubyide/vscode-ruby/readme.md

 This extension provides rich Ruby language and debugging support for Visual Studio Code.
 Fully tested against *inx/Windows and Ruby 1.9.3 to 2.2.0.
 It's still in progress ( [GitHub](https://github.com/rebornix/vscode-ruby.git) ), please expect frequent updates with breaking changes before 1.0.
 If you are interested in this project, feel free to

-* Subscribe to our [mailing list](http://eepurl.com/bTBAfv), get notified when we release new features or fixing bugs.
+* Subscribe to our [mailing list](http://eepurl.com/bTBAfv), get notified when we release new features or fix bugs.
-* File GitHub [issues](https://github.com/rebornix/vscode-ruby/issues/new) once you ran into unexpected situations/bugs.
+* File GitHub [issues](https://github.com/rebornix/vscode-ruby/issues/new) anytime you ran into unexpected situations/bugs.
 * Fork [our project](https://github.com/rebornix/vscode-ruby), hack it around and send us PRs!

 ## Install